skyforge-labs/skyforge-mcp/README.md

 ```

 Notes:

-- Replace `YOUR_USER` and the path to match your machine.
+- Replace the project directory with the path to your cloned repo (Windows shown; macOS/Linux use `/path/to/skyforge-mcp`).
 - On Windows JSON, backslashes must be escaped (`\\`).
 - Restart Claude Desktop after saving the config.